After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Roomba uses a camera sensor in the front.

 This could be a deciding factor as the LIDAR cover adds to the S7’s vertical footprint.

-The J7 doesn’t have this vertical excess since the camera relocated to the front.
+The J7 has no vertical excess since the camera is relocated to the front.
 Plus, iRobot removed the IR sensor, decreasing its overall height (to 3.63 inches).

 It fit under this sofa with a 3.8″ clearance, so it’s something to consider if you own furniture like this.

 The next difference is the brush roll design.
 Roborock introduced its bristle-less roller with the S7, while the J7 uses the same counter extracting rollers as the I6/I7.

 Here’s a close look at the J7’s counter-rotating extractors.